-If you are a student, staff, faculty or otherwise affiliated with NYU and have been sexually assaulted, stalked, harassed, or experienced dating violence or domestic violence, the NYU Department of Public Safety can help.
+If you are a student, staff or faculty member, or otherwise affiliated with NYU and have been sexually assaulted, stalked, harassed, or experienced dating violence or domestic violence, the NYU Department of Public Safety can help.

-The Special Victim Liaison assists those who are considering reporting their experience to the police as well as those who have already decided to do so.
+The Victim Services Unit assists those who are considering reporting their experience to the police as well as those who have already decided to do so.

 We walk those requesting assistance through the process of filing a police report and explain other judicial processes.

-Upon request, the Special Victim Liaison will accompany victims to the police department, the Office of the District Attorney, Family Court or the Family Justice Center.
+Upon request, the Victim Services Unit will accompany victims to the police department, the Office of the District Attorney, Family Court or the Family Justice Center.

-Other services provided by the Special Victim Liaison include:
+Other services provided by the Victim Services Unit include: